UboidStrata/HomeDesign/README.md

 # HomeDesign
 This is our first complete MRTK project, and it was the HomeDesign project.

+<h1> How to run <h1>

+Assets and ProjectSettings folders are necessary

 All these 3 folders are necessary with some minor fixing/setting up of OpenXR in the unity project to match the correct project settings to preview the scene correctly.